sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 #### The PTO policy in my country of residence is different from Sourcegraph’s PTO policy, which one should I follow?

 You are required to take the minimum statutory PTO days in your country in order for us to be compliant with Deel and your country’s laws.
 However you are not _limited to_ the minimum statutory PTO days in your country.
 Sourcegraph will honor the unlimited [PTO policy](../../../../../benefits-pay-perks/benefits-perks/time-off/index.md), which the Deel team is aware of.
-Please submit your time off using the PTO by Deel Slack App as usual and it will sync with the Deel platform.
+Please submit your time off using the PTO by Deel Slack App to ensure the data syncs with the Deel platform.

+- **Once you have hit your PTO statutory minimum, please submit any additional time off under the 'Other' category and add the comment "Unlimited PTO".**

 The Deel team is aware of our flexible PTO policy and will honor it.
 Please submit your time off using the PTO by Deel Slack App as usual - it will sync with the Deel platform and you will not be limited to the number of statutory days based on your country.